View Menu

 Classicism

 A movement in art, literature and music which advocated a return to the harmony, simplicity and balance that defined Classical Antiquity.
 In the arts, it emerged with the Renaissance, when it became the new aesthetic canon in the quest for perfection, and was the prevailing movement in the eighteenth and nineteenth centuries.
-With the appearance of
+With the appearance of Romanticism, it entered into decline until it gradually lost all traction with the advent of the early avant-gardes in the twentieth century.

 , conceived for the Spanish market and for Spain’s colonies in America, through his dealer Matthijs Musson.